performance appraisal

 Effective Performance Appraisals, Part 1

-Effective performance appraisals establish the following:
+Effective performance appraisals result in the following outcomes:

 Performance Appraisals Focus Areas